syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/CI-license-validation.md

 N> The following is the list of platforms that can be passed to the ValidateLicense method:
 * **Before 31.x.x (30.x and lower):** WindowsForms, WPF, ASPNETCore, ASPNETMVC, FileFormats, Xamarin, UWP, ASPNET, Blazor, WinUI, MAUI.
 * **31.1.17 or later:** WindowsForms, WPF, ASPNETCore, ASPNETMVC, UWP, ASPNET, Blazor, WinUI, MAUI, PDF, Word, Excel, PowerPoint, WordToPDF, ExcelToPDF, PowerPointToPDF, PDFViewer, WordEditor, SpreadsheetEditor.
+For more details, refer to this [KB](https://support.syncfusion.com/kb/article/21200/how-to-know-installer-changes--essential-studio-v31117).

 * If the ValidateLicense() method returns true, registered license key is valid and can proceed with deployment.